HROSdev/.github/profile/README.md

 - Fundamental transformation of at least one conventional agricultural process
 - Establishment of a talent development ecosystem that rivals Silicon Valley for rural innovation

-As articulated in the [FFA Creed](https://www.ffa.org/about/ffa-creed/), agricultural advancement will not emerge from incremental improvements but through transformative innovation driven by determined entrepreneurs who possess expertise in both technology and agricultural systems.
-This program aims to develop the founders who will create employment opportunities for thousands while revolutionizing food production systems across America and globally.

----
 #### Course: Adaptability Engineering In Swarm Robotics

 200 Modules.
 1 Module/Day.
 6 Topics/Module equates to 1 topic/hour for a six-hour training day.
 This only a roadmap ... anyone can come up with a roadmap better tailored to their particular needs and what kinds of things they want to explore.
 The pace is intense, some would say overwhelming ... anyone can slow down and take longer.
 The self-paced training is primarily AI-assisted and the process is about asking lots of questions that are somewhat bounded by a roadmap ... *but nobody needs to stick to that roadmap*.